 Over the past decade, canned soup sales declined across the industry, forcing major corporations to close factories.
 Millennials weren’t necessarily digging the can, so the demographics of modern soup-eaters skewed toward the older generation.
 Hoping to balance out consumer profile and improve poor sales, many companies began to revamp their approach to product presentation.
 A few rolled out new gourmet lines that came in a variety of packages, from boxes to plastic buckets.
 As it turned out, new packaging was here to stay.

 2. New Varieties of Texture

 Today, the variety of soup textures is amazingly limitless.
-From broth to cream-based soups, there’s a multitude of possible flavor combinations to satisfy everyone’s pallets.
+From broth to cream-based soup recipes, there’s a multitude of possible flavor combinations to satisfy everyone’s pallets.
 Today’s consumers appreciate the traditional flavors of grandma’s chicken noodle soup, leek and potato soup, or tomato soup for example.
 But they also want more.
 They want something unique, something bigger.
 That’s when chefs begin experimenting with new and exciting flavors.
 For example, they blend the traditional chicken soup into a silky puree to create a brand new eating experience.
 From spicy bean soup to butternut squash soup, the opportunities are endless.

 3. Soup Delivered to Your Door!

 Non-food brands like Nike and Adidas have been successfully selling their goods directly to consumers via flagship stores and ecommerce sites for a few years now.
 In 2017, soup brands also began growing their direct sales by offering online delivery services of packaged broths and noodle soups.
 Soon you will be able to pick out any type of soup flavor online and get it delivered straight to your door right away!

 4. Creative Twist on Global Flavors